jeremyButtler/freezeTB/README.md

    - For the GUI you will need minimap2 [https://github.com/lh3/minimap2](
       https://github.com/lh3/minimap2)
+   - Installed with make file (git is needed)
 2. R and several R libraries.
 The R libraries will be installed when you install freezeTb.
    - For command line version this is only needed with